andreigue/andreigue.github.io/_posts/2026-05-28-the-stranger.md

 Lots of people confidently and unapologetically claim to know.
 But they're either pretending, or they believe in something so strongly that it becomes their reality.
 It becomes the lens through which they view life.

 And that's okay.
 Because there is no one right answer.
-So as long as your boat floats, keep it.
+There is no one right way to live life.
+So as long as your boat floats, sail it.

 But I'd prefer to say "I don't know, and I'm okay with that".
-It sounds absurd to some people, but I think it's pretty cool.
+It sounds absurd to some people, but I prefer it.